Abstract:

 Objective To explore the risk factors of hospital death of acute pulmonary embolism, and construct the prediction model.

-Conclusions The electrolyte disturbance, hypertensive history, oxygen partial pressure, NT-proBNP, hypersensitive troponin, left ventricular ejection fraction and sPESI risk stratification were the independent influencing factors of in-hospital death of acute pulmonary embolism.
-The predictive model based on this method has good efficacy, which can help to predict the risk of hospital death of acute pulmonary embolism patients, and help medical staff to focus on screening and clinical intervention for high-risk patients.
+Conclusions The electrolyte disturbance, hypertension history, oxygen partial pressure, NT-proBNP, hs-cTn, LVEF and sPESI risk stratification were the independent influencing factors of in-hospital death of acute pulmonary embolism.
+The prediction model based on this method has good efficacy, which can help to predict the risk of hospital death of acute pulmonary embolism patients, and help medical staff to focus on screening and clinical intervention for high-risk patients.